99procentnoob/skyvantage---hypixel-skyblock-mod/README.md

 # skyvantage---hypixel-skyblock-mod
 skyvantage is a mod that me and some friends made to supplement some other features which can't be found in other mods right now.

+how to download?
+you download the zip file and extract it. open the skyvantage file and let it install. open minecraft and select the version name "skyvantage 1.8.9" you have succesfuly downloaded skyvantage enjoy!

 Some of the features:

 Dungeons Score Calculation (Faster than SBE assuming same ping)